codecourses-site/setup-firebase-react/README.md

 ## 1. About Code Courses

-[Code Courses](https://codecourses.site) is a website where people learn about coding and different technologies/frameworks/libraries.
-For the purpose of helping people learn, all of the courses are **FREE** and **DETAIL**.
-For this reason, Code Courses believe that you do not need to buy any courses out there.
+<a href="https://codecourses.site">Code Courses</a> is a website where people learn about coding and different technologies/frameworks/libraries.
+To help people learn, all of the courses are **FREE** and **DETAIL**.
 Hopefully, after following the content on Code Courses, you will find your dream jobs, and build any applications that you want.

 <a id="live-demo"></a>